-- Revision of performance evaluation process and forms. - Succession Planning and training for skills improvement. - Improve employee recognition programs. - Strengthen safety culture by reducing workplace incidents and reimplementing standard safety trainings. - Reduce total days to hire for all recruitments. - Implementation of HRIS system. - Continue implementation of diversity, equity, and inclusion frameworks and practices.
+- Revision of performance evaluation process and forms. - Succession Planning and training for skills improvement. - Improve employee recognition programs. - Strengthen safety culture by reducing workplace incidents and reimplementing standard safety trainings. - Reduce total days to hire for all recruitments. - Continue implementation of diversity, equity, and inclusion frameworks and practices.